 Brown, A., Waters, C. S., & Shelton, K. H. (2019).
 The educational aspirations and psychological well-being of adopted young people in the UK.
 Adoption & Fostering, 43(1), 46-59.

-Ellie is a Research Officer in the Rees Centre and is currently working with Dr Lisa Holmes on cost effectiveness of children’s services.
+Ellie is a Postdoctoral Research Officer in the Rees Centre and is currently working on the Children’s Information project.

 Emeritus Professor of Education in the Rees Centre, engaging in research mainly on the education of vulnerable children including children in care.

 Research includes factors that contribute to better educational outcomes, a RCT reading intervention combining book-gifting and paired reading and a national research programme developing an evidence base on attachment and trauma training in schools.